- What is this query system?

 - Register design and valid variable values

-- The data since June 2019 are provisional.
-The microdata files associated with the months of April and May 2020 are not available due to the fact that tourism expenditure associated with the flow of international visitors to Spain has been null due to the closure of the borders determined by the State of Alarm.
+- The microdata files associated with the months of April and May 2020 are not available due to the fact that the flow of international tourists and the tourist expenditure associated with destination Spain have been null due to the closure of the borders determined by the State of Alarm.